 Adding an item to your list is also dead simple.
 Just tap the + button and speak to your watch.
 When that task is created, you can tap on it to add a start date or deadline.

 Dark Sky is all about your forecast, letting you know what the weather will be like in your immediate vicinity, and warning you up to an hour in advance of rain or snow.
 As with the iPhone app, Dark Sky for Apple Watch offers a visual timeline of how much rain you should expect and how far into the future you should expect it.
-With Dark Sky's most recent major update, the watch app received a major overhaul alongside the iPhone and iPad app, bringing everything onto a single screen that you scroll down, rather than multiple panes through which you need to swipe.
+You can view everything you need to know in a single screen that scrolls down.

 Spark is one of our favorite email apps for the iPhone, and it's still great in its translation to Apple's smallest screen.
 While some apps that combine email and calendars try to jam pack their watch apps with everything from the iPhone app, Spark keeps it simple, electing to focus on email in an effort to give you the best mail management experience on your watch.